junesirius/junesirius.github.io/_posts/Supernatural/Angelic_Black_Death/SPN-Angelic-black-death-whole-novel.md

 "You learned from the best."
 Dean comments, satisfactorily, searching for more bottles that are not emptied on the desk.

 They continue chatting.
 They talk and laugh.
 They share old funny stories.
 Dean doesn't consider himself nostalgia, usually, so this must be alcohol's fault that everything is getting dizzy and light-headed that he just wants to keep this moment longer.
 This moment when he knows everything is safe and sound, everyone he cares about are home and comfortable, Sammy in bed, just as if he is still an eight-year-old chubby kid that needs to go to bed by nine, and his best friend right by his side.
-A lingering reasonable sense is whispering to him that this might just be the postmortem affect of adrenaline rising too high and haven't come back to normal level yet.
+A lingering rational mind is whispering to him that this might just be the postmortem affect of adrenaline rising too high and haven't come back to normal level yet.
 The other part of him only wants *this* longer -- his swimming brain can't really name properly what *this* is exactly, but the peace and quiet is just right and comfortable as it is, so he decides he likes it, indulges himself in *this* longer, wills *this* to last longer, before anything else disrupts.
 So Dean reaches for the next drink, and keeps talking.

 After god knows how long, Dean loses sense of time long ago, and Cas finally tears himself away from his drink and presses a palm on top of an open glass to prevent it from being raised to meet Dean's lips again.